madhiyono/go-echo_base-api-no-sql/README.md

 ---

 This project is intended as a base for new Go REST API projects.
 Feel free to fork and adapt for your needs.

+## Updates

+### New Features

+- Added new features (see CHANGELOG.md for details)

+### Changes

+- Various improvements and changes have been made to enhance stability and usability.

+For a complete list of updates, see [CHANGELOG.md](./CHANGELOG.md).